hemmendinger/pm-utilities/README.md

 Credentials: I figured it is least annoying to just login manually.
 Maybe will save the cookie in the future, but am avoiding any application state for now.

+## TODO: Timestamp handling
+It might be necessary to explictly be setting a time as a UTC time, or we may be accidentally comparing between UTC and a different timezone Write tests to detect this mistake when possible

 ## TODO: Implement state saving
 Want to store/track previous data retrieved so we can just get most recent